FAQ for Session Replay 1.0

 Session Replay is not enabled automatically when creating a tag.
 To learn how to enable it, see the section Enabling and configuring Session Replay 1.0.

 When enabling Session Replay, don't forget to click the Save button.
 Otherwise, report data will not be displayed.

 Yandex.Metrica protects users' privacy and ensures that all collected information is depersonalized.
-For this reason, certain information such as social-demographic data (gender, age, and so on) has limited disclosure.
-Such data is provided only if there were more than 10 users in the sample.
+This is why some data is not fully disclosed.
+This includes data that is calculated by Yandex algorithms, for example, socio-demographic data (gender, age), login page addresses, search phrases, and information about robots.
+Such information is provided only if there are more than 10 users in the sample.

 This information can't be shown in the report, since Session Replay records the actions of each user individually.